jayshah48/retailer_admin/README.md

-# retailer_admin
-This file contains webservice which is done in PHP which queries the mySQL database and returns JSON Data.
+This is a webservice prepared in PHP which queries the mySQL database and returns JSON Data.